Systolic geometry and simplicial complexity for groups: Simplicial complexity

 If $|r_j| = 2$ we triangulate the corresponding projective plane like in Figure \ref{fig-trigRP2} and get a contribution of $10= 5|r_j|$ simplices of dimension $2$.

 Finally the triangulation of $X$ thus defined satisfies

 Because we start with any finite presentation $\mathcal P$ we conclude that $\kappa(G)+h \leq 6 \, c(G)$.\\

 The right-hand side of the inequality is proved as follows.
 Consider a simplicial complex $X$ minimal for $G$ and having a minimal number of edges.
-Take a maximal tree of the $1$-dimensional skeleton of $X$ and let $p$ be a root of this tree.
-We first contract every $2$-simplex adjacent to $p$ and then the remaining part of the maximal tree into a point.
+Fix a maximal tree of the $1$-dimensional skeleton of $X$ with root $p$ such that each edge incident to $p$ belongs to the tree.
+We first contract every $2$-simplex incident to $p$ and then the remaining part of the maximal tree into a point.
 This gives a finite cell complex $\tilde{X}$ of dimension $2$ whose $2$-cells are glued along at most $3$ cells of dimension $1$.
-Because $X$ is minimal, the root $p$ was adjacent to at least four $2$-simplices, so the number of $2$-cells of $\tilde{X}$ is at most $s_2(X)-4$.
+Because $X$ is minimal, the root $p$ was incident to at least four $2$-simplices, so the number of $2$-cells of $\tilde{X}$ is at most $s_2(X)-4$.
 This topological space being homotopy equivalent to $X$ we get a presentation of $\pi_1 (\tilde{X})=G$ whose length is at most $3\, (s_2(X)-4)$. \end{proof} \begin{remark} If $G$ has no torsion element of order $2$, the proof implies the following inequality:

 \end{remark} 7pt